From steak salad to prawn cocktail, from Tarka dhal to chicken miso soup, we’ve got plenty of lunches under 200 calories to choose from.

 180 calories/8.5g fat per portion

-Beans are a great source of fibre and protein and will fill you up quite quickly, meaning you'll eat less and snack less too - which is ideal if you're calorie counting!
+Beans are a great source of fibre and protein and will fill you up quite quickly, meaning you'll eat less and snack less too.
 This salad is not only bursting with different types of beans such as cannellini, borlotti and green, it's also full of flavour thanks to the tangy mustard dressing.

 Get the recipe: Mixed bean salad with mustard dressing